 No Products in the Cart

 A quick search will garner thousands of results listing out the infinite pros and cons of wireless and non-wireless headphones.
-It’s a minefield of information and we’re breaking down some of the key points here.
+It’s a minefield of information so we’re breaking down some of the key points here.

-Ever since the first wired headphones launched into the market back in 1910, some still view these as the more dependable choice in the audio world.
-When there’s a physical cable to plug in there’s less chance for connectivity issues and a perceived benefit to quality sound.
-Wired headphones connect to devices using an AUX in connector, with most using a 3.5mm headphone jack.
 Sound quality is perceived to be better because there is a lack of interference and lag.
 People get nervous about “cutting the cord” between their device and their ears because the sole reliance is then on the Bluetooth connectivity to transmit music and sound.